offconvex/offconvex.github.io/_posts/2014-06-11-word-embeddings.md

 ---
 layout:     post
-title:      Enter word embeddings
+title:      Semantic Word Embeddings
 date:       2014-06-11 15:31:19
 summary:    Understanding word embeddings
 categories: jekyll pixyll
 ---

-# Semantic Word Embeddings

 This post can be seen as an introduction to why nonconvex problems arise naturally in practice, and also the relative ease by which they are often solved.